SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- Library to check common password strengths
-- Select user to start a chat (clicking a user opens a chat window?)
-- Saving chats and message history
+- Saving and retrieving messages
+- Sanitize messages also on backend
 - Key exchange between users (X25519 (Elliptic Curve Diffie-Hellman))
 - Generate shared secret using ECDH (Elliptic Curve Diffie-Hellman)
 - Message encryption on client using XChaCha20-Poly1305 when sending a message